k-rns/2020-05-22-WHOI-online/index.md

 <h2 id="setup">Setup</h2>
 <p>
   To participate in this workshop, you will need access to a spreadsheet program (Excel, LibreOffice,...), Python and Jupyter notebooks.
 In addition you will need an up-to-date web browser.
-Set-up instructions for your software can be found <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">here</a> (Instructions from Data Carpentry Ecology workshops-with Python) .
 </p>
 <p> You only need to install these programs:
   <ul>
     <li>A spreadsheet program (Excel is fine, or you can install the open source software LibreOffice)</li>
     <li>Python and Jupyter notebooks using Anaconda: <a href="https://www.anaconda.com/products/individual#download-section">https://www.anaconda.com/products/individual#download-section</a>  (python 3.7)</li>
    </ul>
+Detailed set-up instructions for your software can be found <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">here</a> (Instructions from Data Carpentry Ecology workshops-with Python).
+But only install a spreadsheet program and python and Jupyter notebooks (through Anaconda).
 </p>

 <p>